endrebodie/endrebodie/README.md

 A minimalistic inventory app with nested boxes and item tracking.

 ### [4bikers.netlify.app](https://4bikers.netlify.app)
-A social platform for organizing group motorcycle rides and connecting with people met along the way.
+First imagined as a social platform for organizing group motorcycle rides and connecting with people met along the way, now converted to a map of riders registered on the BJBikers forum.

-### Let's Connect

-Feel free to reach out!